-The results of the appliances and lighting upgrades represented a reduction in energy consumption of 5.4% when compared to the energy consumption of the Building America Benchmark house design.
+The results of the appliances and lighting upgrades represented a reduction in energy consumption of 3.6% when compared to the energy consumption of the Building America Benchmark house design.

-Section 3: Advanced Technologies for a Mixed Humid Climate
+Section 3: Case Study House Advanced Technologies

 Base energy reductions strategies are for the most part easy to incorporate into residential production building.
 The technologies are very similar to many traditional construction practices, so training construction crews to adopt slight variations to normal techniques, while not always easy, is at least feasible.
 Usually a short learning curve is required at the beginning, however, once the techniques are adopted, savings can sometimes be made from less material handling and installation time.
 These base techniques are also more easily justifiable from a cost analysis point of view.